beausievers/supramodal_arousal/README.md

 ## Last updated

-This document was last updated on December 8, 2017.
+This document was last updated on June 22, 2018.